tlewismedia/pta-gatsby-decap-cms/src/pages/programs/kinder-new-families.md

 ## GET INVOLVED WITH PTA

 Getting involved in Creston PTA is a great way to get to know your community and make new friends!
 Come to a community meeting, join a committee that aligns with your interests, or volunteer.
-Check out our volunteer page or email volunteercoordinator@crestonschoolpta.org to find out how you can get involved!
+Check out our volunteer page to find out how you can get involved!

 ## NEW FAMILY FAQ?